 Before bed, use multiple steps to thoroughly remove all lodged food, plaque, and microbial biofilms from the mouth.

-An evening routine can be additionally be used in the morning, but not as a replacement for the evening.
+An evening routine can be additionally be used in the morning, though it shouldn’t be a replacement for the evening.

 On the other hand, fluoride is also incredibly antimicrobial against microbes in the mouth.
 Fluoride disrupts pathogens’ enzyme receptors and weakens microbes’ resistance to acids.